Domain name system

 For example: we provide name servers for all domains registered with us (they are called Namecheap BasicDNS) and their values are:

 When you make a request for anything related to the domain name, it gets sent to one of the name servers.
 In response, the DNS server sends back the IP address.
 This works for the Web Site, Mail Servers, and anything else based on the domain name.
+With Namecheap, you can choose between different DNS options including our diamond-grade Premium DNS service with 100% DNS server uptime guaranteed.

 Free Email Forwarding and Dynamic DNS are some of the pros of using our default name servers.